loiccattani/html-video-automator/INSTALL.md

 For more information, see: [http://httpd.apache.org/docs/2.2/suexec.html](http://httpd.apache.org/docs/2.2/suexec.html)

 Note: Don't forget to do a `make clean` if any suexec configuration setting is changed.
-Otherwise suexec won't be recompiled with these new settings.
+Or suexec won't be recompiled with these new settings.

 ## Compiling FFmpeg